-Connecting pastoral leaders with ministry opportunities is a priority shared by the Offices of Formation and Leadership Development, Emerging Ministries, and Church Life and Health.
-These offices now engage regularly in intentional collaboration in support of vocational discernment as it relates to pastoral searches, transitional appointments, and leadership authorization.
+Connecting pastoral leaders with ministry opportunities is a priority shared by the Offices of Formation and Leadership Development and Church and Ministry Development.
+These offices now engage regularly in intentional collaboration in support of vocational discernment as it relates to pastoral searches, transitional appointments, and emerging church leadership authorization.

 We have recently spent time articulating a fresh expression of our shared intentions, core values, and guiding principles; which you will find listed below.
 Our goal is to better assist local communities and pastoral leaders in making joyful and effective ministry connections.

 The guiding vision for our collaboration is to foster processes of vocational discernment and connection that are experienced as:

 - We encourage a culture of caring discernment instead of competition among pastors, pastoral candidates, churches, and across MCC structures.

 - We direct our efforts toward equal access to all interested, qualified candidates.

 - Realities are described as well as possible about ministry opportunities; when someone is unlikely to be called, this is communicated clearly and compassionately.